 As I navigated the transition occasioned by my new circumstances, mindfulness proved an essential ally for me.
 It created the ability to keep me moving ahead through a bewildering territory and into a renewed sense of purpose, wonder, and joy.

-Not all changes are gloomy.
+There are other kinds of changes.
 Graduations, births, and promotions are also moments when the old and familiar dissolve into something new and unknown.
-These are the changes that can take us by surprise because even though they are ostensibly “positive,” it means that some sort of reformatting is taking place and with that an old way of life passes into history.
+These are the changes that can take us by surprise because even though they are ostensibly “positive,” there is still some sort of reformatting taking place, and with that an old way of life passes into history.

 Maybe you miss the quiet days before children or the frivolity of student life or the flow-like pleasure of contributing to an organization without the heavy responsibilities of being a manager.
-It may come as a mystery as to why you’re feeling sullen or longing for some previous way of being despite moving into a new and wider world, may feel mysterious and even incongruous to you.
+Your sullen feelings, or longing for some previous way of being despite moving into a new and wider world, may feel mysterious and even incongruous to you.

 Endings need to be acknowledged.
 We need to give them attention, accept that they are taking place, and appreciate the experiences that led to them.
 They ask us to bring things to closure.
 Instead of seeing time as a straight line, if we see life as a series of cycles of growth, maturation, and death followed by rebirth, we better understand why endings are necessary for new beginnings.

 Navigating the Zombie Zone

 After the end of the familiar, it can seem like you’re stepping into a void.
 In this foggy maze, there are no signposts with arrows assuring you, “This way out.”
 You can feel lost and zombielike or at least unmoored and disoriented as you wander the earth.
 The old rules don’t seem to apply anymore.
 What used to work well no longer does.
 You feel strange and not like your old self but not yet something fully formed.
 Does the caterpillar in its pupae stage on the way to butterfly-hood ever think to itself, “What the hell is going on with me?!”